PeculiarVentures/2key-ratchet/README.md

 ### IdentityKeys

 Each peer in the protocol has an `IdentityKey`, these are secp256r1 keys.
-These keys are used to authenticate `PreKeys`. `IdentityKeys` are used similarly to the public key in an X.509 certificate.
+These keys are used to authenticate both `PreKeys` and `ExchangeKeys`. `IdentityKeys` are used similarly to the public key in an X.509 certificate.

 ### ExchangeKeys